-When making registration changes via Path@Penn, students should always verify their schedule to make sure the changes have taken effect before logging out.
+When making registration changes via Path@Penn, students are accountable for verifying their schedule to make sure the changes have taken effect before logging out.
 Students can confirm their registration two ways:

 - When you go to "Add/Drop/Swap classes" in Path@Penn and click on "Primary Cart" you will see your selected courses in the cart.
-Courses with a black check mark on the lower left-hand side are classes you are registered for. - In addition, if you go to "My Profile" > "View my student profile" in Path@Penn you will be able to confirm your registration on the bottom right hand side of the page in the "Registered courses" section.
+Courses with a black check mark on the lower left-hand side are classes for which you are registered. - In addition, if you go to "My Profile" > "View my student profile" in Path@Penn you will be able to confirm your registration on the bottom right hand side of the page in the "Registered courses" section.